 DOG DAYS OF SUMMER AND LYMPHEDEMA

-WHY WARM WEATHER EFFECTS LYMPHEDEMA
+WHY WARM WEATHER AFFECTS LYMPHEDEMA

-TIPS AND TRICK TO KEEP IT COOL
+TIPS AND TRICKS TO KEEP IT COOL

-- Avoid the hottest part of the day, usually between 11am and 3pm.
+- Avoid the hottest part of the day, usually between 11 am and 3 pm.
 If you have to be out, try to avoid prolonged exposure.

-- Indoors, try to stay in a well air-conditioned environment.
+- Indoors, try to stay in a well-air-conditioned environment.

 - Drink plenty of water because staying hydrated helps to regulate your body temperature.

-- Non-restrictive, loose and light clothing creates better lymphatic flow.
+- Non-restrictive, loose, and light clothing creates better lymphatic flow.
 It also will keep you cooler and allow your body to breathe.

-- Avoid salty foods which can cause you to retain fluid and increase swelling.
+- Avoid salty foods, which can cause you to retain fluid and increase swelling.

-- Minimize diuretics like alcohol and coffee which can dehydrate you especially in the heat.
+- Minimize diuretics like alcohol and coffee, which can dehydrate you, especially in the heat.

 - If you do get overheated, elevate your limb.
-You can also place a cold wet towel over the affected limb.
+You can also place a cold, wet towel over the affected limb.
 Elevation helps fluids move back toward your heart.

-- Always wear insect repellent when going outside because a bite on the affected limb can cause additional problems.
+- Always wear insect repellent outside because a bite on the affected limb can cause additional problems.
 Avoice products with DEET, however.
 Check into products at the health food store for natural repellents.

 ENJOYING THE DOG DAYS OF SUMMER